gourivadali/RNA_seq_DE_analysis_pipeline/README.md

 ### RNA Seq QC pipeline used
 1. The split replicate fastq files were first merged so that we obtain 2 replicates per state.
+2. Before proceeding with running the shell scripts.
+Place the `truseq_adapter.fasta`, `phix.fasta`, `plasmid.fasta` and the `ecoli_DH10B_ref_genome_NCBI_sequence.fasta` files in a location which can be accessed by the `trim_qc_contaminant_phix_plasmid_seq_filter.sh` file. **Make sure that you update the trim_qc_contaminant_phix_plasmid_seq_filter.sh file to reflect the updated locations for the adapter sequence file, contaminant sequence file, plasmid.fasta and the ecoli reference genome files**
-2. The merged fastq files underwent quality trimming, FastQC stats generation using the `trim_qc_contaminant_phix_plasmid_seq_filter.sh`.
+3. The merged fastq files underwent quality trimming, FastQC stats generation using the `trim_qc_contaminant_phix_plasmid_seq_filter.sh`.
 The script can be run by simply typing -
 ```
 ./trim_qc_contaminant_phix_plasmid_seq_filter.sh <dir_name>